- I get a “No Internet Connection” error message on my device when I try to log in using Duo.

 - Tap Settings.

-- In the “Settings” screen, tap on Applications.
+- In the “Settings” screen, tap on Notifications.

-- In the “Application notifications” screen, move the sliders next to Allow notifications and Previews in pop-ups to turn on notifications.
+- In the “Duo Mobile” screen, tap on the slider next to Show notifications to turn on notifications.

 If you obtained a new device, such as the latest model iPhone, that replaces another device you owned and that you previously registered in your Duo account, and if the replacement device has the same phone number as the older device, then you’ll need to reactivate the new device.